WHILE HAVING FUN AT LINNANMÄKI YOU ARE SUPPORTING CHILD WELFARE WORK

-For the past decades the Children’s Day Foundation has been maintaining and developing Linnanmäki amusement park (opened in 1950) in order to raise funds for Finnish child welfare work.
-In 2018, the foundation donated a total of 4.5 million euros.
-In 2019, the goal is also a great total of 4,5 million euros!
-While our visitors are having fun at Linnanmäki amusement park they are also supporting Finnish child welfare work.
+For the past decades the Children’s Day Foundation has been maintaining and developing Linnanmäki amusement park (opened in 1950) in order to raise funds for child welfare work.
+So far the Children’s Day Foundation has donated over 120 million euros to this important cause.
+While our visitors are having fun at Linnanmäki amusement park they are also supporting child welfare work.

 Linnanmäki’s main partners are SOK/HOK Elanto, Unilever Finland Oy and Oy Hartwall Ab.
 As partners of Linnanmäki, these companies are supporting the valuable child welfare work with their own contributions.